MDSOPT/WCRT/README.md

 # WCRT
 Worst Case Resistance Testing and n-Curve Analysis for Giving Measure of Statistical Robustness

 This repository gives code and data files for the paper "Worst Case Resistance Testing: A Nonresponse Bias Solution for Today’s Behavioral Research Realities".
+Joint work with Dr. Frank Adams and Dr. Myles Landers.

 The files listed in the project are as follows:

 R Code and Data Files